Skip to main content

 Attorney FAQ

-What attorneys need to know about communicating with clients who are incarcerated in the Illinois Department of Corrections
+What attorneys need to know about communicating with clients who are incarcerated in IDOC

-All inmates in the Illinois Department of Corrections are allowed to accept confidential mail communications from their attorneys.
-Additionally, with advance notification, private visiting arrangements can be made for attorneys on the inmate's visiting list.
-General population inmates may make collect calls to their attorneys on monitored phone lines for non-confidential communications.
+All individuals in IDOC custody are allowed to accept confidential mail communications from their attorneys.
+Additionally, with advance notification, private visiting arrangements can be made for attorneys on the individual in custody’s visiting list.
+General population individuals may make collect calls to their attorneys on monitored phone lines for non-confidential communications.
 However, arrangements for unmonitored phone calls between attorneys and clients is an exception provided on a case-by-case basis.
-Unmonitored calls are generally only approved if other means of communicating are not adequate and the prison is able to accommodate the call.
+Unmonitored calls are generally only approved if other means of communicating are not adequate, and the prison is able to accommodate the call.

-In determining whether the prison will make arrangements for an unmonitored phone call, the Department will take into account court deadlines, which, if missed, could prejudice the client's legal interest.
+In determining whether the prison will arrange an unmonitored phone call, IDOC will consider court deadlines, which, if missed, could prejudice the client's legal interest.

 The general rules on legal mail, visits, and phone calls are set forth in the Department Rule 525.
 (See 20 ILAC 525).
 The following clarifying information is intended to help you communicate with your client.